steinbergmedia/vst3_dev_portal/src/pages/Technical+Documentation/Change+History/3.7.5/ModuleInfo.md

 If the compatibility feature is required, it is recommended to use either *moduleinfo.json* or *IPluginCompatibility*.

 >ⓘ **Note**\
-It is not recommended to implement *IPluginCompatibility* if it is not used, and if *getCompatibilityJSON* always returns *kResultFalse* / *kNotImplemented*.
+It is not recommended to implement *IPluginCompatibility* if you do not provide compatibility with any previous plug-in version.
+If you expose this object, the host expects you to provide compatibility information with it; otherwise, it is useless.

 ### Example